 All pain fellows also rotate at Jerry L. Pettis Memorial Veterans Medical Center in order to gain experience with pain medicine procedures at the VA pain center.
 Fellows will have the opportunity to attend the workshop on implantation pain therapy which is provided by the Dannon-Miller Foundation Research.

 We have a highly qualified pain research staff which is currently conducting several clinical trials.
 Active participation of fellows in ongoing clinical research is mandatory.
 There are also opportunities to present research papers at the local and national level.

 The fellowship program is currently accepting applications through ERAS (Electronic Residency Application Service).
 The application and all supporting documents must be submitted to ERAS.

 Applicants must have completed an ACGME approved four-year residency program.
-The applicant must have a California medical license and DEA certificate.
+The applicant must have a California medical license, DEA certificate, BLS, and ACLS prior to the first day of the program.
 International medical graduates must have ECFMG certification and a valid visa.
 The following items are necessary for completion of the application:

 - A complete curriculum vitae

 After review of the completed application, curriculum vitae, and letters of recommendation, a personal interview will be offered to those we view as the strongest candidates.

 11406 Loma Linda Drive, Room 516